Elevator Accident Attorneys in West New York, NJ

 - Manufacturer Liability: Sometimes, the property owner would never have been able to know that there was an issue with the elevator, as they are likely not a professional in that field.
 The elevator manufacturer may instead be responsible because they failed to produce a product that was safe for public use.
 When this is the case, the situation may turn from a personal injury matter to a product liability matter.
 Your attorney will have to determine what part of the manufacturing process was not safe in order to hold them accountable.
 The elevator may have had a design flaw, a flaw in manufacturing despite a safe design, or it was not properly labeled.

 Contact a Hudson County Accident Attorney

 If you have been seriously injured in a Hudson County elevator accident, it is important to consider your legal options.
-Greenberg, Walden & Grossman, LLC is comprised of an experienced team of attorneys that can effectively represent your interests throughout your accident case.
+Greenberg & Walden, LLC is comprised of an experienced team of attorneys that can effectively represent your interests throughout your accident case.
 Our firm has over 150 years of combined experience representing accident victims in New Jersey.
-Contact Greenberg, Walden & Grossman, LLC today to learn how we can help.
+Contact Greenberg & Walden, LLC today to learn how we can help.